Thick and delicious vegan peanut butter chocolate chip cookies! Rich and decadent and loaded with peanut butter flavor and chocolate chunks.

-*Any good tasting vegan chocolate slabs that you enjoy can be chopped up into chunks and used for this recipe.
+- Any good tasting vegan chocolate can be chopped up into chunks and used for this recipe.
 Otherwise use vegan chocolate chips.

-*An alternate baking method is to flatten the balls slightly with a fork, this allows for more even baking which results in a crunchier cookie.
+- An alternate baking method is to flatten the balls slightly with a fork before baking, this allows for more even baking which results in a crunchier cookie.
 The version above results in more crispy edges with a softer center.
 Both versions are very delicious, so you might want to try both ways!
-It’s always an option to roll the balls in sugar as well!
-If you do want to roll them in sugar, around 1/4 cup of sugar (50g) is perfect for rolling.
+It’s always an option to roll the balls in sugar as well.
+If you do want to roll them in sugar, around ¼ cup of white granulated sugar (50g) is perfect for rolling.